 Assos: Living in the Rocks 9789944483308

 Christian Origins in Ephesus and Asia Minor

-For many Christians Turkey is the home of the first Christians.
+For many Christians Turkey’s main claim to fame is that it is the home of the first Christians.
 It’s where many of the first churches were established and even where the word “Christian” was first used.
 If the history of the early Church interests you at all then this is a good place to start.
-While this book only covers early Church history in western Turkey it is quite in depth and does a thorough job at connecting the various cities that were mentioned in the Bible to their place in the Bible itself as well as a general outline of their histories.
+While this book only covers early Church history in western Turkey it is quite in-depth and does a thorough job at connecting the various cities that were mentioned in the Bible to their place in the country itself, as well as a general outline of their histories.

 Christian Origins in Ephesus and Asia Minor 978-605-396-333-2

 Hattusha Guide: A Day in the Hittite Capital

 This guide to Hattusha is an incredibly valuable tool that will make your visit so much more rewarding.
 Without it one set of foundations looks much like the next and it’s really easy to miss the amazing details that could be hiding just around the corner.
 The Hattusha ruins are also truly massive so it’s quite helpful to know where to go next rather than wandering all day and still missing some of the best sights.
 This guidebook is also fairly in-depth and takes a more archaeological approach showing a great deal of the finds from different parts around the city as well as reconstructions of various buildings and ornate gateways.
 Translation is given for some of the various hieroglyph and cuneiform inscriptions and theories about the numerous carved figures are also explained.

 Hattusha Guide: A Day in the Hittite Capital 978-605-5607-58-6